jp1884/techvolution-vegas-baby/Techvolution II - Building The Life Star/11 - Techvolution II - BTLS.md

-# TECHVOLUTION: BUILDING THE LIFESTAR
+# TECHVOLUTION: BUILDING THE LIFE STAR

 by Johnny Majic